HomePlan HQ ← Comparisons

 Why it matters

-Square footage is the headline number on every house plan listing, but the calculation method varies.
-Some builders include the garage; others don't.
-Some count finished basements; others don't.
+Square footage in house plans is the headline number on every listing, but the calculation method varies.
+Some builders include the garage.
+Others don't.
+Some count finished basements.
+Others don't.
 The ANSI Z765 standard defines a consistent method for measuring living area, but most marketing copy doesn't follow it.
-Always ask the plan provider whether the listed square footage matches ANSI Z765, and what is included or excluded.
+Always ask the plan provider whether the listed total matches ANSI Z765, and what is included or excluded.

 Best practices